Nixsm/arduino-ac-remote/README.md

 - [ ] Implement Air flow
 - [ ] Implement different modes
 - [x] Implement 16-31 Temperature options
+- [ ] Create a better estimation of the High and Low value used by the IR protocol -- This requeries reading multiple commands and making an average of them

 ### References